The reviewer-first mindset: clean commits matter

 4: add dashboard UI components

-If clean commits are so obviously beneficial, why aren’t our git logs always clean?
-Building a PR with clean commits is hard work.
-It took me a long time and effort to learn how to do it, and then even more time to do it efficiently and make a habit of it.
-It’s much simpler to just git commit -am "fix tests" and push.
-It feels good to be done with a pull request when all the code is there, and and tidying up can feel unnecessary.
-But not cleaning up often creates more work and confusion for the team down the line.
+It’s much easier to just git commit -am "fix tests" and push.
+It feels good to be done when all the code is there, and tidying up feels unnecessary.
+But skipping the cleanup usually creates more work for the team down the line.

-Now imagine that same reviewer opening a PR with a sequence of focused commits.
-First, a commit that refactors a specific module to prepare for new functionality.
-Then a commit that introduces a new data structure.
-Finally, a commit that adds the new feature, building on the earlier refactoring and data prep.
+Now picture the same reviewer opening a PR with focused commits.
+First, a commit that refactors a module to prepare for new functionality.
+Then one that introduces a new data structure.
+Finally, one that adds the feature on top.
 Each step tells a clear story.
-The reviewer isn’t struggling to understand what happened – they’re following a coherent narrative of development.
+The reviewer isn’t struggling to decode what happened; they’re following a coherent narrative.

-This is the power of well-scoped, logically organized commits.
-When each commit represents a single conceptual change, reviewers can grasp your changes quickly and follow the thinking behind your solution.
-They spend less time figuring out what changed and more time assessing how well it was done.
+When each commit represents a single conceptual change, reviewers can grasp your work quickly and spend more time assessing how well it was done (instead of figuring out what was done).

-Don’t waste your reviewer’s time by showing them all your failed experiments.
-Skip the initial commits with failing tests and linting errors.
-A polished commit history shows the intended path to the final solution, allowing the reviewer to concentrate on the quality and design of that solution rather than being distracted by the messy intermediate process.
+Don’t show your reviewer all your failed experiments.
+Skip the commits with failing tests and linting errors.
+A polished history shows the intended path to the solution, so the reviewer can focus on quality and design.

-The benefits extend far beyond the immediate review.
-When reviewers can follow your logical progression step-by-step, they internalize the code better.
-This makes your solution more memorable – not just for you, but for everyone who touches that code later.
-This reduces bus factor and makes the code genuinely more maintainable.
+The payoff goes beyond the immediate review.
+When reviewers can follow your progression step by step, they internalize the code better.
+Your solution becomes more memorable for everyone who touches that code later (which reduces bus factor and makes the code genuinely more maintainable).

-Especially in startups where things move fast, this efficiency boost means faster feedback loops and quicker merges.
-Good commits that explain themselves make it much more likely for you to get a good review!
-And good reviews are one of the best opportunities to grow as a developer.
+In startups where things move fast, this means quicker feedback loops and quicker merges.
+Good commits that explain themselves make it much more likely you’ll get a good review.
+And good reviews are one of the best ways to grow as a developer.